Skip to content

 export INTENDED_DEADLINE_MS=200

-INTENDED_ACTOR_IDENTITY SHOULD be the IEEE 802.1AR DevID of your robot once TOK-P5 ships.
-Until then any unique stable identifier works.
+INTENDED_ACTOR_IDENTITY should be the IEEE 802.1AR DevID of your robot once provisioned; until then any stable identifier works.
+It must be registered before it can be authorized.

 Calling from your agent#